pardhu41-dev/Red-Wine-Quality-Analysis/README.md

 2. Quality Distribution
 A count plot confirmed the lack of balance between high, medium, and low-quality wine samples.
+My analysis revealed that Alcohol and Volatile Acidity are the primary drivers of quality.
 <img width="1100" height="413" alt="Screenshot 2026-05-04 095203" src="https://github.com/user-attachments/assets/6eab783c-5764-4b49-94ee-d4242240a826" />